Search Engines Killing Themselves

 April 21st, 2024

-tldr; yes.
-But depends on who’s asking the question.
 Do a quick search on the AGPL and you’ll find a lot of criticism.
 Some of it often include: “It’s bad because it’s too restrictive” “It’s probably bad, because companies like Google don’t allow it internally” While it seems that the critics outweigh the fans, the reality is that critics are often individuals looking to use open source code, rather than to contribute to it.
-And they outnumber maintainers by a […]
+And they outnumber maintainers by a large margin.
+The AGPL requires people to share modifications […]

 That time I had to explain to the U.S. patent office that libre software != gratis